Abhi-Tiw1/ML-pipeline/README.md

     - precision,
     - recall,
     - cohen's kappa score,

+### Cross validation function
+Function: get_cv_out(X,y,fs_alg,nof,feats,clfrs,samp_type,rseed)

+Performs an 5 fold cross validation on the input data along with resampling (for imbalabced data) ,feature selection, and with different classifier and reruens the output performance metrics for each fold along with features selected.
+Inputs:
+X - feature matrix for full dataset
+y - labels for full dataset
+fs_alg - feature selection algorithm
+nof - number of features to select
+feats:  input feature names
+clfrs: list of classifiers to be used
+samp_typr: sampling strategy (for imbalabced data)
+rseed: random seed for cross validation

+Outputs:
+f_names: name of all features selected in each fold
+out_fold: performance metrics for each fold and classifier along with random voting outputs

 ## Libraries Used
 Apart from scikit-learn the following libraries have been used